 Public Health Response Team

-VCU will form a Public Health Response Team to carry out the following activities:
+VCU formed a Public Health Response Team to carry out the following activities:

 - Monitor the prevalence of COVID-19 in the VCU community and develop protocols for response to rise in incidence rate

 - Develop protocols for call center operations and contact tracing team

 - Manage response to local outbreaks of COVID-19